actimetal96/3D-VR-House-Viewer/README.md

 **App must be run on localhost (via per example http-server), otherwise the models won´t load if you simply open the "CubePanorama.html" file**

-**The virtual reality and house modelling aspects of the solution are subject to future improvements.**
+The virtual reality and house modelling aspects of the solution are subject to future improvements.

+Project's report included in the repo (3DHouseViewerReport.pdf)